Essential Industry Training by Evita at Carl Stahl

 • A written examination

-• Practical Examination of used Wire Rope samples
+• Practical examination of used wire rope samples

-Wire Rope Inspection LEEA Accredited WR02
+Wire Rope Inspection LEEA Accredited on site Course WR02

 Target Group